mangosArchives/serverZero_Rel19/README.md

 Compilers
 ---------
-Building *mangos-zero* is currently possible with these compilers:
+Building *MangosZero* is currently possible with these compilers:

 * **Microsoft Visual Studio (Express[^1])**, 32 bit and 64 bit.
 Both
   [Visual Studio][30] and the Express editions of [Visual Studio][31]